Quebec: A Province of History, Culture and Thriving Entertainment

 The city developed into the vibrant, busy metropolis that it is over several centuries.
 The region’s history goes back as far as the 1500s, when an explorer from Italy, Giovanni da Verrazzano, convinced King Francis to pay for an exploration.
 In 1534, Jacques Cartier founded New France in the area that is now Quebec, but it wasn’t until 1608 that another explorer founded Quebec City.

 In the 1770s, Quebec City was divided into multiple territories (in the areas now known as Quebec and Ontario).
 The province has seen multiple changes from a rural agricultural setting to an urban, industrialized one.
 That urban zone has transformed into quite the entertainment and cultural scene, paying homage to the province’s history while working to entice visitors with music, shopping and food.

 Quebec is magical, and waiting for you.
-To experience the culture, history and atmosphere of the city, head over to Trekeffect and start planning your visit!
+To experience the culture, history and atmosphere of the city, head over to and start planning your visit with Trekeffect!

 We want to hear from you!
 What are your thoughts on the article?
 What did you find most interesting and do you have any of your own experiences you can you share with us to make this article even better?
 Let us know in the comments!